 In the case where a parent does not have any income, the court may impute potential income based on the parent’s most recent job or local job opportunities that the parent would qualify for.
 This is particularly for cases when a court believes the parent might be willfully unemployed or underemployed.

-Note that the courts can deviate from the amount determine by the guideline above to better meet the child’s best interests.
-For example, a court may add expenses to the guideline amount for things like day care, extracurricular activities, or private school tuition.
+Note that the courts can deviate from the amount determined by the guideline above to better meet the child’s best interests.
+For example, a court may add expenses to the guideline amount for things like daycare, extracurricular activities, or private school tuition.
 Judges may also deviate if either parent has extraordinary medical expenses, additional expenses due to the child's special needs, or for any other reason deemed appropriate.